hongliliu/pwkit/docs/source/foundations/math-libraries.rst

 The “Common Interface”
 ------------------------------------------------------------------------------

-The `pwkit.mathlib` module provides a set of free functions mirroring those in the :mod:`numpy` module.
-Unlike those in Numpy, however, these will work regardless of whether the input is a Numpy array-like, :class:`pwkit.msmt` measurement type, table column, etc. When a function shares the name of a Numpy function, the aim is that it has precisely the same semantics.
+The `pwkit.mathlib` module provides a set of free functions mirroring many of those in the :mod:`numpy` module: the “Common Interface”.
+Unlike the functions in Numpy, however, the ones in this module will work regardless of whether the input is a Numpy array-like, :class:`pwkit.msmt` measurement type, table column, etc. When a function shares the name of a Numpy function, the aim is that it has precisely the same semantics.
 Some of the functions below are unique to ``pkwit``, though.

 ================  ===============
   Name              Description
 ================  ===============
-`abs`             Alias for `absolute`.
 `absolute`        Compute absolute value.
 `add`             Compute sum.
 `arccos`          Compute inverse cosine.